MaxJokar/FastAPI-K8s/README.md

 # steps:
-step 1: create a simple FastAPi to fetch data from Brower step 2 : create a  Dev1 branch
+step 1: create a simple FastAPi to fetch data from Brower A new Developer,dev1 needed: create a  Dev1 branch
+A frontEnd wanted: